 Credit: Envato Elements/ NomadSoul1

-In single-action revolvers and handguns, the trigger completes only one action i.e when the trigger is pulled, the hammer drops, and the bullet is discharged.
-This means that the shooter must manually cock the hammer for the gun to fire a cartridge.
+In single-action revolvers and handguns, pulling the trigger does just one thing: it releases the hammer to fire the bullet.
+This means that the shooter must manually cock the hammer in order for the gun to fire a cartridge.

-Semi-automatic pistols operate a little differently than the majority of handguns do.
-After the first shot is fired by an automatic or semiautomatic weapon, the recoil automatically cocks the hammer for any subsequent shot.
+Semi-automatic pistols work a bit differently.
+After the first shot, the gun's recoil automatically cocks the hammer for the subsequent shot.

 Single-action firearms often have lighter, smoother trigger pulls since they only have one motion—dropping the hammer—with each shot.
-As a result, these handguns have greater accuracy since there is less possibility that the shooter may inadvertently alter the muzzle during a trigger pull.
+As a result, these handguns have greater accuracy since there is less possibility that the shooter may accidentally move the muzzle during a trigger pull.

 What Are Double-Action (DA) Handguns?